Cambrai: Health

-Worship

-The people of Cambrai have places of Catholic, Protestant and Muslim worship.

-Cambrai is the seat of a Catholic archbishopric, suffragan of Lille since 29 March 2008.
-Until then, it was the opposite situation with the Archdiocese of Cambrai as the metropolitan archdiocese and Lille and Arras as its suffragans.
-The Archdiocese of Cambrai includes the arrondissements of Cambrai, Valenciennes and Avesnes-sur-Helpe.
-The deanery of Cambrai brings together 13 churches grouped into two parishes: Our Lady of Grace and Saint Vaast-Saint Géry.

-The Baptist community has an Evangelical Baptist Church, just as there is a parish of the Reformed Church of France.

-The Moroccan cultural and religious association of Cambrai manages the Al Mohssinine Mosque of Escaudain.

-In early 2010, there was no synagogue in Cambrai.

 Economy

 Cambrai is the seat of the Chamber of Commerce and Industry of the Cambrésis.
 In April 2007, it decided to merge with the Chamber of Commerce and Industry of Arras, a decision which was called into question on 4 October 2007, by the Ministry of Supervision of the Chambers of Commerce and Industry.

 As a result of the planned closure in 2012 Airbase 103 of Cambrai-Epinoy, Cambrai and Cambrésis are classified from 1 January 2010 and until 31 December 2012 in the free zone "Zone of Defence Restructuring", allowing enterprises to create, settle or develop tax and social security exemptions.

 Economic history

 As early as the Middle Ages, Cambrai was both an agricultural market for its region, which produces mainly cereals and wool, and a centre of weaving (sheets, woad, cloth, linen, chiffon).
 This dual role would persist for a long time.
 The drapery declined at the end of the 13th century but it was replaced by batiste, a speciality of the city, which experienced its greatest trend in the 17th century.
 Production declined, in turn, in the following century, but in 1775 there were still 58,000 pieces of batiste marked to Cambrai.

 Economic activity declined under the First Empire due to the wars and the British blockade.
 In the 19th century, the textile industry remained as the dominant activity of the city, with 2,546 workers, men, women and children, in 1848.
 Batiste made the bulk of Cambrai's trade with other productions such as soap and refined sea salt.
 The food industry grew: Brasserie, chicory; the Bêtise de Cambrai was invented in 1850.